rikhuijzer/Skans.jl/README.md

 - Run the checks on a schedule (specified via a CRON job; powered by GitHub Actions)
 - Get notified when a page has changed

+## Use-cases

+Monitor pages for:

+- New job offers
+- Updated product pricing
+- New (financial) reports or other news
+- Updates to legislation

 ## Example

 To check <http://example.com> and <https://bbc.com> for changes, create a new GitHub repository and copy the contents of